thompson0/site_russi/replit.md

 - Configured deployment for autoscale
 - Generated Prisma client from existing schema

+### Landing Page Redesign
+- New modern fixed header with logo, scroll-responsive styling, and mobile menu
+- Hero section with dark gradient background, statistics counters, and call-to-action buttons
+- Redesigned "About" section with benefits grid showing key differentials
+- Updated card components with dark theme and hover effects
+- Improved contact form section with better layout and field organization
+- Complete footer redesign with company info, quick links, and contact details

 ## Notes
 - The Prisma client is generated to `src/generated/prisma` (custom output path)
 - The application uses Turbopack for faster development builds